syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### group 'object'
 {:#members:group}

-To configure the resource grouping on the Scheduler.
+To configure the resource grouping on the Schedule.

 #### Default Value